 Treatment of insomnia in older adults

-Insomnia in elderly patients responds well to CBTi (see psychological treatment section above).
-Meta-analyses comparing CBT outcomes in older adults (55 years plus), have reported moderate to large effect sizes, whether insomnia is comorbid with other disorders or not (Alessi and Vitiello, 2015).
+Insomnia in elderly patients often responds well to CBTi (see psychological treatment section above).
+Meta-analyses comparing CBT outcomes in older adults (55 years plus), have reported moderate to large effect sizes, whether or not insomnia is comorbid with other disorders (Alessi and Vitiello, 2015).

-A meta analysis (Glass et al, 2005) concluded that benzodiazepine hypnotics had an unfavourable risk/benefit ratio in elderly patients, but the different methods of collection and categorisation of drug-related side effects in the studies included makes them difficult to interpret.
+A meta-analysis (Glass et al, 2005) concluded that benzodiazepine hypnotics had an unfavourable risk/benefit ratio in elderly patients, but the different methods of collection and categorisation of drug-related side effects in the studies included makes them difficult to interpret.
 Individual randomised controlled studies with short-acting Z drugs show little evidence of adverse effects, particularly cognitive side effects in the morning.
 However if a patient needs to rise within a few hours after taking a benzodiazepine agonist drug there may be undesired effects on motor control.
-Falls are increased after sedatives and hypnotics, drugs for depression or psychosis, benzodiazepines, nonsteroidal anti-inflammatory drugs and calcium channel antagonists (Woolcott et al., 2009) but this study did not specify daytime/nighttime use.
+Falls are increased after sedatives and hypnotics, drugs for depression or psychosis, benzodiazepines, nonsteroidal anti-inflammatory drugs and calcium channel antagonists (Woolcott et al., 2009) but this study did not specify daytime/night-time use.
 There is a 2.5-fold risk of falls in hospital after zolpidem (Rhalimi et al., 2009), but in nursing homes the situation may be different; in a large study (Avidan et al., 2005) insomnia itself, but not hypnotic use, was associated with an increase in falls and hip fractures.
 Therefore the development of sleep-promoting drugs without motor side effects has been welcomed.

-Prolonged release melatonin has been shown to reduce sleep onset latency and increase subjective sleep quality in patients over 55 years (Lemoine et al., 2007; Wade et al., 2007) (Wade et al., 2011): its effects are fairly modest but it has no known motor side effects.
+Prolonged release melatonin has been shown to reduce sleep onset latency and increase subjective sleep quality in patients over 55 years (Lemoine et al., 2007; Wade et al., 2007) (Wade et al., 2011): its effects are modest but it has no known motor side effects.

-The antihistamine drug doxepin (in very low dose 3mg, see above) has been shown to be effective in insomnia in the older patient, in particular decreasing awakenings in the latter half of the night without daytime effects (Lankford et al., 2012; Krystal et al., 2013).
+The antihistamine drug doxepin (in very low dose 3mg, see above) has been found effective in insomnia in the older patient, in particular decreasing awakenings in the latter half of the night without daytime effects (Lankford et al., 2012; Krystal et al., 2013).

 Recommendation

-CBTi is effective and should be offered as a first line where available (A)
+CBTi is effective and should be offered as a first line treatment where available (A)

-When a hypnotic is indicated in patients over 55 prolonged release melatonin should be tried first (B)
+When a hypnotic is indicated in patients over 55 years prolonged release melatonin should be tried first (B)

-If a GABA-A hypnotic is used then shorter half-life will minimise unwanted hangover (A)
+If a GABA-A hypnotic is used then a shorter half-life will minimise unwanted hangover effects (A)

 Sleep problems in children